Seamonsters-2605/Seamonsters-2605.github.io/docs/dashboard/index.md

 cd Documents
 git clone https://github.com/Seamonsters-2605/practice-dashboard
 ```
->This will navigate to your documents folder and clone the [practice-dashboard](https://github.com/Seamonsters-2605/practice-dashboard) repository on to your computer from GitHub.
+>This will navigate to your Documents folder and clone the [practice-dashboard](https://github.com/Seamonsters-2605/practice-dashboard) repository on to your computer from GitHub.

 - Open the repository in VSCode and find the file called `dashboard.py` (it should be an empty file) and write this code. *Please don't copy and paste, it will not help you learn*